House of Auersperg: Lords of Schönberg

 Volkhard's sons (Johann III, Wilhelm II, Georg V) inherited Schönberg in the mid-15th century and established the so-called “Schönberg branch” of the family.
 They sided with Frederick III, Holy Roman Emperor in his rivalry against his brother, Archduke Albert VI for control over Austria, and in return for their support, the emperor awarded them with the office of hereditary marshal (Erblandmarshall) in Carniola and the Windic March in 1463.

 Wilhelm II of Auersperg (†1506) succeeded as head of the Schönberg branch and became governor (Landeshauptmann) of Carniola in 1483.
 He had amassed such wealth in the second half of the 15th century that his contemporaries named him “the Rich,” and he was even able to lend money to the emperor.
 As Wilhelm remained without children, he raised his nephew Johann IV of Auersperg (†1529) as his heir.
 Johann was appointed governor of Carniola by Maximilian I (later Holy Roman Emperor) in 1501 and served in the War of the League of Cambrai against the Republic of Venice (1508–1516).

-Johann’s son, Wolf Englebert of Auersperg (†1557), inherited Schönberg, and in 1538 he acquired the nearby Seisenberg Castle (Slovene: Žužemberk) from King Ferdinand I (later Holy Roman Emperor).
-Wolf Englebert’s son, Andreas von Auersperg (1556–1593), played a significant role in the military affairs of the empire and was called the “Carniolan Achilles” or “Turkish Terror” because of his military successes.
+Johann's son, Wolf Englebert of Auersperg (†1557), inherited Schönberg, and in 1538 he acquired the nearby Seisenberg Castle (Žužemberk Castle) from King Ferdinand I (later Holy Roman Emperor).
+Wolf Englebert's son, Andreas von Auersperg (1556–1593), played a significant role in the military affairs of the empire and was called the “Carniolan Achilles” or “Turkish Terror” because of his military successes.
 In 1589 he was appointed commander of the Croatian Military Frontier, and in 1593 he was one of the military commanders that led the victory at the Battle of Sisak against the Ottoman Bosnian forces.
 The Schönberg branch died out in the generation after Andreas and its estates and titles passed to their relatives at Auersperg Castle.